This Important Advice Might Save You Thousands of Dollars

-Companies are still sitting on record amounts of cash.
-Default rates on corporate bonds — even for companies with questionable credit that pay high yields — are low.
-And it will take some time for any unwinding of the Fed‘s various easing and stimulus programs to go into full effect.
+Companies are sitting on record amounts of cash.
+Default rates on corporate bonds — even for companies with questionable credit that pay high yields — are plummeting.

-But there is a danger lurking in the bond market.
-And you need to be aware of it.
-It’s a danger that only comes up when there’s a perfect mix of low interest rates, cash-rich companies and yield-starved investors.
+#-ad_banner-#There’s a danger lurking in the market.
+A danger that only comes up when there’s a perfect mix of low interest rates, cash-rich companies and yield-starved investors.

 While the market was scared, there was an opportunity.
-In the roughly two years I held the bonds, they each paid $1.88 in annual dividends (for an effective yield of 10.7%) and the price soared back above the $25 value, padding the returns even more.
+In the roughly two years I held the bonds, they paid $4.72 each and the price soared back above the $25 value.

-All told, High-Yield Investing subscribers who bought and sold with me ended up making more than 69%… on a bond… in a little more than two years.
+High-Yield Investing subscribers who bought and sold with me ended up making more than 68%… on a bond… in a little more than two years.

 So what’s the problem?

-This is why investors thinking about buying bonds, preferred stock and other callable securities need to be careful.
-It’s getting more common for these securities to be called back, leading to a huge potential loss if you paid more than par.
+This all means investors buying bonds and other callable securities trading above their par value need to be careful.
+It’s getting more common for these securities to be called back, leading to a possible loss if you paid more than .